On average, your neighbors pay $104 a month.See Your Rates

 Missouri is famously the starting point for both the Pony Express and the Oregon Trail.
 The “Show Me” State is also the home state of a number of famous celebrities, including Chuck Berry, Tina Turner, Eminem, Mark Twain, and T.S.
 Eliot.
 But, this Midwestern state is also home to some homeowners insurance hazards that are not atypical of the region.

-Missouri has above average home insurance premiums compared to other US states.
+How much is home insurance in Missouri?
+Homeowners insurance premiums in Missouri are above average compared to other US states.
 The average cost of home insurance in the state of Missouri was $1,253.
 That's a bit higher than the national average of $1,173.
 There are 16 states with higher average homeowners insurance premiums than Missouri.

 |Missouri Annual Average||$1,143||$1,199||$1,253|